 It all started with an old 8×16 office trailer that she ended up having to tear down completely.
 Right now it’s in Hay River, Northwest Territories, Canada.
 The locals who’ve learned about the house have loved it so she’s thinking a few more will pop up in the area before long.

 Some materials acquired were recycled like the roofing which came from old tires.
-She’s estimating the the project will end up costing her a total of $20,000 to $23,000.
-It’s still not 100% finished, but is very, very close.
+She estimated that the project would end up costing her a total of $20,000 to $23,000.
+It’s still not 100% finished but is very, very close.
 I like the log cabin siding and am surprised by how little it’s used.